The relatively universal cover of the natural embedding of the long root geometry for the group $\mathrm{SL}(n+1,\mathbb{K})$: Module extensions and projective embeddings

 The subspace $X$ is stabilized by $G$ if and only if $W_X=\{0\}.$ So, $U$ is non-split if and only if $W_X\not=\{0\}$ for every complement $X$ of $W$.
 Combining these remarks with Lemma \ref{WX} we immediately obtain the following.

 \begin{proposition} The extension $U=W\cdot V$ is totally non-split if and only if $W_X=W$ for every complement $X$ of $W$ in $U.$ \end{proposition}

 \begin{proposition} A central extension $U=W\cdot V$ of $V$ is totally non-split if and only if it is $1$-non-split. \end{proposition} \begin{proof} The `only if' part of the statement is trivial.
 We prove the `if' part by contraposition.
-Suppose there exists a proper subspace $W_0$ of $W$ such that $U/W_0$ splits as $U/W_0=W/W_0\times X$ where $X\cong V.$ So, if $H$ is a hyperplane of $W$ containing $W_0$ (necessarily stabilized by $G$ because $G$ acts trivially on $W$) then the extension $U/H=W/H \cdot V$ splits as $U/H=W/H\times X$. \end{proof}
+Suppose there exists a proper subspace $W_0$ of $W$ such that $U/W_0$ splits as $U/W_0=W/W_0\times X$ where $X\cong V.$ So, if $H$ is a hyperplane of $W$ containing $W_0$ (necessarily stabilized by $G$ because $G$ acts trivially on $W$ since $U$ is a central extension by hypothesis) then the extension $U/H=W/H \cdot V$ splits as $U/H=W/H\times X$. \end{proof}